-The default processing profile for non-raw files like JPEG or TIFF is best set to Neutral.
-The Neutral profile just loads the photo as it is, without applying for example Auto Levels or Sharpening.
+The profile for non-raw files like jpg or tif can probably best set to neutral.
+The neutral profile just loads the photo as it is, without applying for example Auto exposure or sharpening.

 Processing Profile Handling

 Save processing parameters next to the input file: When checked, RawTherapee writes a PP3 file with all the edits you made to your photo next to the input (raw) file.
 This represents your work (e.g. sharpening settings used) and can be reloaded later.